ReZeroE/AnilistPython/README.md

 1. Manga and Anime Studio data retrieval support
 2. Anime search by genres, seasons, and/or release years - BETA

+I am a full-time uni student so the development on this will be slow.
+I'will try to push out these new updates once every few months.

 <br/>

 ## How to use?